flowcommerce/redux-fetch/README.md

   - `[renderLoading: Function]`: Redux Fetch renders the loading state whenever it cannot immediately fulfill data needed to render.
 By default, nothing is rendered while loading data for the initial render.
 If a previous component was fulfilled and rendered, the default behavior is to continue rendering the previous view.
 You can change this behavior by supplying the `renderLoading` property.
 A `renderLoading` callback can simulate the default behavior by returning `undefined`.
 Notice that this is different from a `renderLoading` callback that returns `null`, which would render nothing whenever data is loading, even if there was a previous view rendered.

-  - `[renderFailure(error): Function]`: If an error occurs that prevents Redux Fetch from fetching the data required for rendering a component, nothing will be rendered by default.
+  - `[renderFailure(error, retry): Function]`: If an error occurs that prevents Redux Fetch from fetching the data required for rendering a component, nothing will be rendered by default.
 Error handling behavior can be configured by supplying a callback to the `renderFailure` property.
-The `renderFailure` callback is called with an error object.
+The `renderFailure` callback is called with the rejection error and a function to retry the request.

 #### Returns